 The average cost for memory care is $6,935 a month, according to 2021 NIC statistics.

 Nursing homes, also called skilled nursing facilities, serve people with disabilities, illnesses or mental conditions that require full-time medical care and monitoring.
 More than 15,500 Medicare-and Medicaid-certified nursing homes nationwide serve 1.4 million residents, according to the U.S. Department of Health and Human Services.

 Skilled nursing care includes help with all meals, daily living activities such as bathing and dressing, round-the-clock supervision and a greater degree of medical attention than in assisted living.
 The median monthly cost for living in a nursing home is $7,908 for a semiprivate room and $9,034 for a private room, Genworth reports.

 Medicaid is the primary payer for nursing home care, covering at least some costs for 62 percent of residents nationwide.
 While Medicare certifies nursing homes, it does not cover long-term residency.
 However, in some circumstances Medicare will pay for short-term stays at a skilled-nursing facility for rehabilitative purposes — after a stroke or serious injury, for example.

 Editor's note: This article, originally published Jan.
 13, 2020, has been updated with more recent data on long-term care options.

 These organizations and online tools can help you get more information on the different types of long-term care as well as help you research assisted living, skilled nursing and other options in your area.

 Community Resource Finder.
-A joint project of AARP and the Alzheimer's Association that lets you search for home care, housing and other programs and services for seniors.
+A joint project of AARP and the Alzheimer's Association that lets you search for home care, housing and other programs and services for older adults.

 Leading Age.
-An association representing nonprofit providers of senior housing and other eldercare services, Leading Age has a searchable directory of its members and online consumer resources on planning and paying for long-term care.
+An association representing nonprofit nursing homes, assisted living facilities and other eldercare service providers, Leading Age has a searchable directory of its members and online consumer resources on planning and paying for long-term care.